-- Upon discovering a medical emergency, call 911. - Notify the supervisor and report the nature of the medical emergency and location. - Stay with the person involved, being careful not to encounter any bodily fluids. - Send two persons (greeters) to the entrance to await the fire department.
-One person should call and hold an elevator car.
-Often two fire department units will arrive, so the second greeter should wait at the entrance to receive the second unit while the first greeter escorts the fire dept. Personnel to the scene. - Employees in the immediate vicinity of the emergency, but not directly involved, should leave the area. - Human Resources will make any necessary notifications to family members of the person suffering the medical emergency
+- Upon discovering a medical emergency, call 911. - Notify the supervisor and report the nature of the medical emergency and location. - Stay with the person involved, being careful not to come in contact with any bodily fluids. - Send two persons (greeters) to the entrance to await the fire department.
+Often two fire department units will arrive, so the second greeter should wait at the entrance to receive the second unit while the first greeter escorts the fire dept. personnel to the scene. - Subcontractors employees in the immediate vicinity of the emergency, but not directly involved, should leave the area. - Subcontractors Human Resources will make any necessary notifications to family members of the person suffering the medical emergency